 Mace or javitri is a spice added to garam masala and other spice blends for special dishes.
 It's great to flavour rice and is often added to biryanis and pulaos.
 Javitri is the outer covering of the nutmeg seed and – though from the same tree – has a very different flavour from that of nutmeg.
 It is sweet yet pungent and thus only needs to be used in small quantities.
 In addition to Indian recipes, mace also features Moroccan and Caribbean cuisines in spice blends like ras-el-hanout.
 Like nutmeg, mace too is great in both savoury and sweet dishes.
 Not only can it be added to soups, stews, and curries, it can also be paired with fruits in cakes, tarts, and cobblers.

-In addition to their culinary uses, fenugreek seeds are used in traditional medicine and are known to provide various health benefits.
+In addition to their culinary uses, fenugreek seeds are used in traditional medicine and are known to be a digestive aid and are used in Ayurvedic medicine for hair loss and skin complications.

 Fennel or saunf is another member of the Apiaceae family.
 Fennel seeds aren't used as often as cumin seeds, but they too are added to tadkas and are used to flavour certain sweet and savoury Indian dishes.
 Fennel is also roasted and powdered to be added to dishes.
 In Punjabi cuisine, they also make an appearance in achaars or pickles.
 However, the most popular use of fennel seeds nationwide in India has to be as a mouth freshener.
 Most restaurants either have a bowl at their cash counter or bring you a portion when they bring you the bill.
 The seeds are chewed on for the refreshing minty taste and can often also be found in stores in sugar-coated versions or mixed with other herbs.